isabelkfigueroa/isabelkfigueroa.github.io/_posts/2021-07-11-tripod-trilogy.md

 # Challenge 2: Ask questions and breaks taboos

 Another challenge Will faces in his defiance against the Tripods is that information is difficult to obtain.
-When Will asks his cousin Jack what the experience of Capping is like, Jack responds: “You know it’s not permitted to talk about that.
+When Will asks his cousin Jack to describe the Capping experience, Jack responds: “You know it’s not permitted to talk about that.
 But I can promise you that you won’t be hurt” (p.
 18).
 Jack refuses to share details about his Capping, and tries to dismiss the topic with a simple reassurance.
 However, Capping does not work on everyone.
 Those people